Recycling augmented Lagrangian preconditioner in an incompressible fluid solver: Numerical simulations

 where $\rho$-direction is normal to $\Gamma$, $\frac{\partial \bx}{\partial\rho}\perp\Gamma$ for $\bx\in\Gamma$.
 In the torus coordinates, the initial velocity field is given by the same formula \eqref{kh:ini} with $\xi=\psi/(2\pi)$, $\zeta=\theta/(2\pi)$, and $d(\zeta) \coloneqq d(\bx(\xi,\zeta))=\sqrt{x^2 + y^2} - 0.5$, $\bx=(x,y,z)$, so that $d(\zeta)$ vanishes on the inner ring of the torus.

 Figure~\ref{fig:kh_t:curl} visualizes the vorticity field of the KH flow on the torus for $Re=10^4$ ($\nu=\frac12\, 10^{-5}$).
 The initial stage of the vortical layer formation and small vortices pairing is similar to the case of the sphere and the plane.
 The different geometry (and topology) of the torus apparently affects the interaction of larger vortices.
-From the time of about $20$ units there are 4 large vortices formed, which further travel in the both toroidal and poloidal directions without pairing (see the animation): by the time of $t=45$ we still observed the presence of 4 distinct vortices.
+From the time of about $20$ units there are 4 large vortices formed, which further travel in the both toroidal and poloidal directions without pairing up to time $t=45$, after $t=45$ the motions loses any apparent axial symmetry and becomes rather complex (see the animation).